What your meetings say about your company culture

 - Whenever possible, the desired outcome is displayed on a screen so everyone can see it throughout the meeting.

 - When the conversation goes off track, any team member can ask the question, “Does this discussion help us achieve the meeting’s desired outcome?”
 If not, the team tables that discussion and moves back to the topic at hand.

-- At the end of the meeting, the team then evaluates together whether they’ve achieved the desired outcome.
+- At the end of the meeting, the team evaluates whether they’ve achieved the desired outcome.

 After a few meetings, the leader and team members started to experience a shift and were delighted at how this one practice helped them transform their meetings.
 They’ve embraced a results-oriented mindset that applies to both their work goals and their meetings.

 What do you want your meetings to say about your culture?